Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

-Reading is so much fun.
-It is a ticket to grand adventures.
-When you read a print book, you don't always finish it in one setting.
+Reading is so much fun and can be a ticket to grand adventures.
+When you read a print book, you don't always finish it in one sitting.

-When reading a book, you want to take care of it and use a bookmark to mark your place.
+When reading a book, you want to take care of it.
+Using a bookmark to mark your place is a great place to start!
 Never fold down the corner of the page no matter how tempting it might be.
-Sometimes you don’t want to spend money on a bookmark.
-Maybe you are just creative and want a bookmark that no one else has.
-Here are some ideas to making your own.
+Sometimes, however, you don’t want to spend money on a bookmark.
+Or maybe you are just creative and want a bookmark that no one else has.
+Here are some ideas for making your own.

 Recycle Greeting Cards

-Many people have fun crocheting their bookmarks.
-They can be simple and quick to make.
-I have seen them plain and embellished.
-Some have beads or fancy stitching.
+Many people have fun crocheting their bookmarks and they can range from plain to embellished.
+Some can be simple and quick to make, while others may have beads or fancy stitching.

 In addition to the greeting cards that could be used for the base of the bookmark, typically the additional embellishments you need are already at your fingertips to begin your crafting.
-From buttons, to beads, to ribbon and yard, and small pendants, that single earring that you can’t find the match to, old photos, and the list goes on and on.
+You can use buttons, beads, ribbon and yard, small pendants, that single earring that you can’t find the match to, old photos and the list goes on and on.

 If you simply don’t have the time to cut, paste, lace, and tie, then don’t forget the electronic possibilities.
-Most computer software programs have templates for bookmarks ready for you to add your special touch to that allow you to make multiple bookmarks with a few simple clicks.
-This allows you to utilize your stored family photos, which you can copy and paste onto the template along with a special message.
+Most computer software programs have bookmark templates that are ready for you to add your special touch to.
+For example, you could copy and paste your stored family photos onto the template.

-Printing on cardstock or photo paper also gives it that nice finishing touch and all you have to do is cut them.
+Printing on cardstock or photo paper gives your bookmark that nice finishing touch and all you have to do is cut them.
 You can do all sorts of fancy designs with your computer that you can't do with crafts.

 If you have a machine that does embroidery, you may choose to monogram a piece of the fabric before attaching it.
 This really gives it a personalized touch.